All The Pet Care | Expert Pet Care Article & Tips

 5. Pet Sitting for Multiple Pets

-If you have multiple pets that need care, you can hire a dog sitter who provides care for all of your animals.
-Some sitters specialize in caring for multiple pets at once, which is helpful for pet owners with dogs, cats, and even exotic animals.
+If you have multiple pets that need care, you can hire a dog sitter who gives care for all of your animals.
+Some sitters specialize in tending to multiple pets at once, which is helpful for pet owners with dogs, cats, and even exotic animals.

 Price Range: Additional $5–$10 per extra pet per visit